tharun3030/Internship_projects/README.md

 ```

 This script will preprocess the data, build and train the model, and display the accuracy on the CIFAR-10 dataset.

-Here’s a sample README description for the provided `fraud_detection.py` file, assuming it’s a Python script designed to detect fraudulent transactions in a dataset.

----

 # Task 3-Fraud Detection